 Maria Ivanova is international relations and environmental policy scholar.
-She is Associate Professor of Global Governance and Director of the Center for Governance and Sustainability at the University of Massachusetts Boston.
+She is Associate Professor of Global Governance, Director of the PhD Program in Global Governance and Human Security, and Director of the Center for Governance and Sustainability at the University of Massachusetts Boston.
 She is also a visiting scholar at the Center for Collective Intelligence at MIT.

 Her work focuses on the performance of international institutions, implementation of international environmental agreements, and sustainability.
 Ivanova’s career, marked by teaching excellence and policy leadership, has bridged academia and policy.
 Her academic work has been recognized for bringing analytical rigor and innovative input to the international negotiations on reforming the UN system for environment.
 She works closely with national governments, UN agencies, and convention secretariats in providing an academic perspective into their international environmental governance work.
 She has studied the United Nations Environment Programme and the international efforts on climate change.
 Her current work examines national performance on global environmental conventions.

 From 2014 to 2018, Ivanova served as a member of the Scientific Advisory Board of the UN Secretary-General, Ban Ki-moon.
 She is also an Andrew Carnegie Fellow and the Chair of the Board of the UN University Institute for the Advanced Study of Sustainability (UNU-IAS).
-She serves on the Sustainability Advisory Council at Yale University, on the Carnegie Climate Governance Initiative (C2G2) Advisory Group, and the Millennium Institute Board.
+She serves on the Eaxternal Advisory Board of the Environmental Solutions Initiative at MIT, on the Sustainability Advisory Council at Yale University, on the Carnegie Climate Governance Initiative (C2G2) Advisory Group, and on the Board of the Millennium Institute.
 In 2018, she chaired the jury for the $5 million New Shape Prize for global governance by the Global Challenges Foundation.

 Ivanova served as a coordinating lead author of the Global Environmental Outlook (GEO-5), the flagship UN environmental assessment.
 She is also the editor of the Governance and Sustainability Issue Brief Series and of the Global Leadership Dialogues and serves on the editorial board of the Global Environmental Politics journal.